dsl-logo

 If the departing shareholder contributes significant industry expertise to the business, or profits within the business are generated through the departing shareholder’s contacts and influence, this may affect the sale price of the shares.

-In this situation, you may choose to consider two options:
+In the situation above, you may choose to consider two options:

 Non-compete clauses will often be included within your partnership agreement, as will the specifics about how company shares are valued.